HeliosLang/compiler/README.md

 * Every variable declaration must be fully typed.
 * No type aliases: some users might expect automatic up-and-down-casting, and others won't expect that.
 * Every declared name (local or global) must be used when `main()` is evaluated.
 Unused names must be eliminated from the source-code.
-* All data-types inside a enum-type must also be used.
+* All members of an enum-type must also be used.
 * Conditions of `if else` expressions can't evaluate to a compile-time constant.
 * Top-level `const` statements allow compile-time evaluation into primitive values (not available for all builtin function calls yet).
 Expressions are otherwise never simplified/optimized.